 - Clear, effective legal advice in any language (see our languages spoken)

 Whether you have been accused of a motoring offence, have been arrested, charged, released on bail or under investigation, or are worried about your current legal position, get in touch with our driving offence solicitors as soon as possible.

 Speak to our driving offence solicitors in London, Manchester and Birmingham today

-For a free initial consultation on your legal position and the available options, please call 020 7624 7771.
+For an initial consultation on your legal position and the available options, please call 020 7624 7771.

 For urgent advice at any time of day or night, please call our emergency number 07836 577556.

 Our motoring offence solicitors can also represent you at Willesden Court if you are due to make an appearance there.
 This means that our costs will likely be lower, as we are a local firm to the court.

 If you are found guilty of committing a drink driving offence, you could face a fine, a mandatory driving ban or even a prison sentence in the worst cases.
 The severity of the penalty depends on the individual circumstances and whether it is your first offence.

 For example, being found guilty of being in charge of a vehicle while over the limit may lead to a three-month prison sentence, a £2,500 fine and a driving ban.
 In contrast, being found guilty of a drink driving offence as serious as causing death while under the influence of drink could result in 14 years’ imprisonment, an unlimited fine, and a driving ban of at least two years.